 - Wild-caught fatty fish like mackerel, salmon, sardines, and tuna

 Hashimoto’s thyroiditis is a chronic autoimmune disease that causes an underactive thyroid and its associated symptoms.
-As it’s the most common form of hypothyroidism, it should be the first checking point if you are experiencing thyroid challenges.
+As it’s the most common cause of hypothyroidism, it should be the first checking point if you are experiencing thyroid challenges.

 It’s crucial not to allow symptoms of thyroid issues, including Hashimoto’s disease, to go unchecked and unaddressed.
 If you suspect a thyroid issue, make sure you get sufficient testing for a proper diagnosis and then work toward healing.